 This tutorial tells how random variable can generate and pass as a part of a request in JMeter.
-Suppose, in the load test, there is a requirement to pass a random or different values to a specific parameter in the requests, how this can be achieve.
-One of the way is to pass different values from .csv file which contain different values and use them in the requests.
-Second way is to add Random Variable in JMeter, which generates random value at every run for requests.
+Suppose, in the load test, there is a requirement to pass random or different values to a specific parameter in the requests, how this can be achieved.
+One of the ways is to pass different values from a .csv file that contain different values and use them in the requests.
+The second way is to add Random Variable in JMeter, which generates random values at every run for requests.

 Variable name: The name we are going to use to invoke the variable.
 “ReqCacheKey” in this example.